 - “Const_Vio_Stress” is the relative amount of constraint violation based on the stress constraints.
 If a value of zero is reported by the function it means that all of the truss members have satisfied the stress requirements.
 Any value larger than zero indicates that one or more truss members have not satisfied the design regulations of AISC-LRFD 1994.

 The utilization of the given MATLAB function is further discussed through an example.
-Assume that the section ID for all members of a proposed truss structure is equal to 20 and the z-coordinate of all nodes of the lower chord is equal to -5000 mm.
-To evaluate this structure, two row vectors are first defined:
+Assume that the section ID for all the members of a proposed truss structure is equal to 12.
+To evaluate this structure, a row vector is first defined:

-Afterwards, the ISCSO_2019 function should be called.
+Afterwards, the ISCSO_2021 function should be executed.
 Here, the value of Flag is set equal to 1, assuming that the graphical output is requested by the user.
 If the graphical output is not required, the Flag (last term inside the parentheses) should be set equal to 0 in the following command:

-By executing the above command 3 output variables (“Weight”, “Const_Vio_Stress”, and “Const_Vio_Disp”) will appear in your MATLAB Workspace and the following figure will be plotted on your screen which can be moved and resized:
+By executing the above command, three output variables (“Weight”, “Const_Vio_Stress”, and “Const_Vio_Disp”) will appear in your MATLAB Workspace and the following figure will be plotted on your screen which can be moved and resized if needed:

-The nodes and members that are colored in red represent nodes and members which violate the displacement and stress constraints, respectively.
-At the top of the figure, weight of the proposed structure, as well as the total constraint violation (i.e. sum of “Const_Vio_Stress” and “Const_Vio_Disp” values) are displayed.
+The nodes and members that are colored in red represent the nodes and members which violate the displacement and stress constraints, respectively.
+At the top of the figure, the weight of the proposed structure, as well as the total constraint violation (i.e. the sum of “Const_Vio_Stress” and “Const_Vio_Disp” values) are displayed.

-The winner of ISCSO 2019 is Kazuki Hayashi from Kyoto University, Japan.
+The winner of ISCSO 2021 is Team Pantheon from METU, Turkey and University of Rochester, USA.
 You may find further information about the winner and the reported optimum design here.